 I know what it is like to be a patient.
 At age 10, I was diagnosed with lupus (an auto-immune disease).
 Around 10 years ago, following a stressful few years where my own self-care fell to the side, I had a flare-up of lupus.
 Both times, Naturopathic medicine helped me heal.
 I understand what it feels like to navigate the medical system and anxiously wait for a test result after my father’s diagnosis with cancer.
 I have been through the trauma of an emotionally abusive relationship… and the pain and transformation after a car accident.
 I know what it is like to be in a situation where you disconnect from yourself.
 I have been brought to my knees, lived through many “dark nights of the soul,” and have been taken to a place I had heard about in my patients’ stories and in my education.
-Life experiences have taught me how to allow myself to receive help, after admitting to myself that I cannot do it on my own.
+Life experiences have taught me how to allow myself to be open to receive help, after admitting to myself that I cannot do it on my own.

 Having experienced burn-out before, I try to practice what I suggest to my patients – to listen to my body, trust my body, and to allow myself the time and space to take care of myself first.
 Dancing, being in nature, my community, writing, music, travelling, healthy vegetarian cooking, meditation, yoga, photography, and painting is my medicine.

 All of these experiences have brought me to where I am now.
 I share all of this to tell you – I understand… I know what it feels like to have your life affected by health challenges… I know what it feels like to be seen, heard, and to heal.